Natestah/BlitzSearch/README.md

 Blitz Search is tool in Active Development, made private because I do plan to eventually activate a Premium mode within.
 At which point I hope to release *some* of the Sub Projects.

+This page exists primarily for Issue tracking, but also serves a public place for Blitz Search to notify version changes.

 ## More Info:

 [Natestah.com](https://natestah.com/)